opentechinstitute/commotion-docs/commotionwireless.net/_posts/2014-04-11-commotion-router-1.1rc1-release-notes.md

 categories: [release]
 created: 2014-02-04
 changed: 2014-04-11
-teaser_image: styles/large/public/ws_olsr_traffic.png
+teaser_image: commotion_logo_100x100.png
 post_author: Josh King
 lang: en
 ---
 This is the release candidate for our v1.1 bugfix release for our Commotion Router firmware.
 It is built on <a href="https://openwrt.org/">OpenWRT Attitude Adjustment trunk</a>, <a href="http://olsr.org/">OLSRd v0.6.5</a>, <a href="http://www.servalproject.org/">libseval</a>, and other software.
-It also includes the Commotion-specific components listed below with the features and enhancements included in this release:
+It also includes the Commotion-specific components listed below with the features and enhancements included in this release:<!--more-->

 ## commotiond v0.2.1
 This release primarily fixes a large number of bugs and memory leaks.